-5.04 Vital and Productive Retail Base
+5.04 Vital & Productive Retail Base

 The city recognizes the importance of its retail base, including restaurants, and maintaining affordable retail space.
-The city will develop and implement a retail strategy that\will\takes into account- emerging trends, such as shifting demographics and changing consumer behavior, addresses the market opportunities and shopping needs of the community\ensures an appropriate mix of retail and and-identifies y strategies opportunities to improve the retail base and the city's sales tax revenues including affordable retail.
+The city will develop and implement a retail strategy that takes into account emerging trends, such as shifting demographics and changing consumer behavior, addresses the market opportunities and shopping needs of the community, ensures an appropriate mix of retail and identifies opportunities to improve the retail base and the city's sales tax revenues.

-5.05 Support for Local Business and Business Retention
+5.05 Support for Local Business & Business Retention

-The city and county value recognize the significant contribution of the diverse mix of existing businesses, including primary and secondary employers of different sizes, in the local economy, and Nurturingwill work to nurture, and supporting established businesses and maintainmaintaining -a positive climate to retain for the retention of businesses existing businesses and jobs is a priority.
+The city and county value the diverse mix of existing businesses, including primary and secondary employers of different sizes, in the local economy.
+Nurturing, supporting and maintaining a positive climate for the retention of existing businesses and jobs is a priority.
 The city recognizes the vital role of small, local and independent businesses and non-profits that serve the community and will balance needs of redevelopment in certain areas with strategies that minimize displacement of existing businesses and create opportunities for startups and growing businesses.
 The city will continue to proactively analyze trends in market forces to shape its activities, plans and policies regarding local business and business retention.
 The city and county will consider the projected needs of businesses and their respective employees, such as commercial and office space, when planning for transportation infrastructure, programs and housing.
-Business retention and expansion is a primary focus for the city.
-The existing jobs that are in Boulder are the city's most important jobs.

-5.06 Affordable Business Space and Diverse Employment Base
+5.06 Affordable Business Space & Diverse Employment Base